Plant-based diets and risk of stroke

 - Red and processed meat consumption has consistently been associated with an increased risk of ischaemic stroke.
 If you are going to eat red and processed meat, keep it to a bare minimum and make sure you eat it with lots of fruits and vegetables.
 However, red and processed meat is best avoided and this recommendation is supported by major international guidelines.

-- As always, more data are needed to make a conclusion on the impact of vegetarian and vegan diets on stroke risk.
+- As always, more data are needed to make a conclusion on the impact of vegetarian and vegan diets on stroke risk but its important to stick to a healthy plant-based diet for overall health and minimise the consumption of processed, unhealthy plant-based foods.

 - The benefits to heart health and for ischaemic stroke far outweigh any potential increase in haemorrhagic stroke risk with a vegetarian or vegan diet.